 In exceptional circumstances, where a candidate has demonstrated potential, but has not demonstrated that they are ready for immediate salaried appointment as a High Court judge, the Commission may decide to make a recommendation to the Appropriate Authority for appointment as a s9(4) Deputy High Court judge, for a term presently of 4 years.
-The JAC will run a separate section 9(4) Deputy High Court judge exercise in early 2019.
-Candidates interested in this exercise can sign up for an email alert.
+The JAC will run a separate s9(4) Deputy High Court judge exercise in the Spring of 2020.
+Candidates interested in this s9(4) exercise can sign up for an email alert.

 Sitting patterns and vacation duty

 The sitting patterns for High Court judges are tied to the dates of the legal year, which are on the Judiciary website.
-Newly appointed High Court judges are expected to undertake vacation duty for a total of 6 weeks out of their allocated annual leave.
-However, some flexibility is possible and new judges can arrange time off for important events before completing their duty in consultation with their Head of Division.
+Newly appointed High Court judges are expected to undertake vacation duty for a total of 6 weeks before they qualify for time off in-lieu.

 Salaried part-time working (SPTW)

-Salaried part-time work and jobshare are available across all divisions.
+SPTW and job share is available across all divisions.
 Final working patterns will need to be discussed and agreed between the successful candidate, relevant Head of Division and HMCTS at the time of appointment.